at MGS 2021.

 If time allows I will cover also monads and their algebras.
 Each of these topics will be illustrated with several examples from mathematics and computer science.

-This page will be updated with notes from the lectures.
-Besides this material, our main reference is S. Awodey, Category theory, 2nd edition, Oxford Logic Guides 52.
+Our main reference is S. Awodey, Category theory, 2nd edition, Oxford Logic Guides 52.

 Further readings (feedbacks on this list are welcome!):